unfoldingWord/uw-content-validation/src/components/book-package-check/README.md

-## Repo Check - Readme
+## Book Package Check - Readme

-The code below requests some info and then checks a repo.
+The code below requests some info and then checks a single Bible book in several repos.

 ```js
 // import { useContext } from 'react';